Nelsoon-ds/Nelsoon-ds/README.md

-Hi there 👋, I'm David!
+Hi there 👋, I’m David!

-I'm a Software Engineer passionate about building reactive, user-focused applications.
+Thanks for visiting my GitHub!
+I’m a software developer who genuinely enjoys building things that people find useful and intuitive.
+Whether it’s crafting a smooth user interface, designing a solid backend, or making an app accessible for everyone, I take pride in creating solutions that feel natural and work well.

-My goal is to craft seamless, accessible, and innovative user experiences, with a focus on full-stack development.
+These days, I’m working with TypeScript, Angular, and NgRx, often pairing them with Material Design to build clean, responsive applications.
+At BEC Financial Technologies, I’ve been lucky enough to work on fintech projects that tackle real-world problems, balancing innovation with compliance in some pretty interesting ways.

-With hands-on experience in TypeScript, Angular, NgRx, and Material Design Components, I've contributed to modern, compliant financial technology solutions at BEC Financial Technologies.
+Before jumping into development, I spent time as a Business Analyst.
+That experience gave me a real appreciation for understanding what people need and figuring out how to deliver it in the best way possible.

-Additionally, my background as a Business Analyst has equipped me with a strong foundation in gathering requirements and collaborating with stakeholders to deliver value-driven features.
+Feel free to check out my projects or reach out—I’m always happy to connect, share ideas, and learn from others in the tech world.